CedricDia/Leka_RecognitionApps/Convert_MovingAverage_Delta_App/README.md

 <p align="center">
 <img src="https://github.com/CedricDia/Leka_RecognitionApps/blob/main/Convert_MovingAverage_Delta_App/Screens/formuledlta.PNG" align="center" height="30%" width="30%" />
 </p>
-Click on this button will generate a file where the delta is calculated for each column until arriving at the end of the file.
+Clicking on this button will generate a file where the delta is calculated for each column until arriving at the end of the file.

 The new file name will be: ORIGINAL\_FILE\_NAME -Cedric-delta.csv

 ## Note

 The Record\_IMU\_App application can automatically generate moving average after each recording but the line in the script find\_com.py is commented by default.
-The script present in Record\_IMU\_App is better because it's more secure than Convert\_App with the manage different possible bugs.
+The script present in Record\_IMU\_App is better because it's more secure than Convert\_App thanks to the management of different possible bugs.